MAVENSDC/cdflib/README.rst

 cdf_info()
 =============
-CDF Inquiry.
 Returns a dictionary that shows the basic CDF information.
 This information includes
 		+---------------+--------------------------------------------------------------------------------+
 		| ['CDF']       | the name of the CDF                                                            |